qoodeng/reservation_management/README.md

-# Hotel and Reservation Voice Agent
+# Wolfe - A Hotel and Reservation Voice Agent

 A real-time voice AI agent that manages hotel reservations via natural conversation.
 Guests can check, create, modify, and cancel bookings by speaking to the agent live over WebRTC, with all changes reflected in a live dashboard.